brightigiemokha/Shalon-s-House.html/README.md

 The site was deployed to Github pages.
 To get to the page, go to the Github repositry, and head for the Settings tab.
 Click 'Pages' on the left-hand column, and it will take you to the live website address.
-<p>The live link can be found here -  <a href="https://joannalsk.github.io/The-Tower-of-London/">The Tower of London.</a>
+<p>The live link can be found here -  <a href="https://brightigiemokha.github.io/Shalon-s-House.html/">Shalon's House.</a>

 <br>
 <h1>Credits</h1>

-The hero image was taken from  <a href="https://upload.wikimedia.org/wikipedia/commons/5/5d/Tower_of_London_-_01.jpg ">Wikipedia</a>
+All image was taken from  <a href="https://unsplash.com/">Unsplash</a>
 All other images were taken by me.

-Thanks to Harry Dhillon and Chris Quinn for stepping in for mentor sessions at the start.
-Thanks to my mentor, Rahul Lakhanpal for helping me create a good looking site and picking up on where I needed to go.
+Thanks to Lucimeri Andretta , Tomasz Ostroga , and Jochem
+#7438 on Discord for stepping in for mentor sessions and help.
+Thanks to my mentor, Rahul_mentor for helping me create a good looking site and
+picking up on where I needed to go.
 Thanks to the Slack community for answering lots of questions.</p>

  Responsive Design Checker.com for testing the responsive design on different screen sizes.

  <p>w3schools.com for help with the gallery CSS.

- <p>Information on the Tower was taken from <a href="https://en.wikipedia.org/wiki/Tower_of_London">Wikipedia.</a> and my own knowledge.

- <p>Further info on the Princes in the Tower taken from <a href="https://www.theguardian.com/science/2013/feb/05/princes-in-tower-staying-under"> The Guardian </a>

-<p>I used the Love Running signup form challenge for the basis of my Mailing List form.